eddiepickle/fedgeoday.us/other/20200515-email-blast.md

 FedGeoDay is the geospatial technology event for users, managers, and decision-makers in government that rely on an open ecosystem to create and grow their programs and capabilities.

-FedGeoDay convenes federal agencies, NGOs, technologists, educators and others who work with open ecosystem tools and communities including:
+FedGeoDay convenes federal agencies, NGOs, technologists, educators, and others who work with open ecosystem tools and communities including:

 - Free and Open Source software communities like the Open Source Geospatial Foundation (OSGeo)
 - Global collaborative mapping communities like OpenStreetMap
-- AI and Machine Learning Initiatives like SpaceNet and other ground breaking open science challenges
+- AI and Machine Learning Initiatives like SpaceNet and other groundbreaking open science challenges

 **Katie Baynes of NASA will Keynote** the first day discussing on how NASA uses Open Source Software and Cloud Architectures to: